Sunday, 13 December 2020

 Since I arrived back in Newark - after a 7-day-driving-marathon from San Francisco, California to New York - on 26 May 1972, a hot & muggy Friday, with no money at all, I had to make ends meet in an erratic way.
 I remember the exact moment Carey & Paul dropped me off on Ferry Street and waved goodbye.
 For a few moments I felt like a child abandoned to its own devices.
 After a little while I collected myself, started walking towards Wilson Avenue and went into the back kitchen of the go-go bar on the corner of Wilson Ave & Barbara St to see Rodrigo who had been working at Alberto's bar kitchen since late 1971.
 I asked him to mind my suitcase and guitar while I went around to Sing Sing to try and find some of the friends I had left behind.

 I wrote my Father in Brazil asking him for US$ 300 - but it would take 3 to 4 weeks for the money-order to come through in the mail.
 So in the meantime I had to make do relying on other people's charity.
 I promptly started visiting the few friends I still had left in the Ironbound around dinner time to share their meals.
-Off the top of my head I remember Kuwenderson Walk, a young man from Bahia I had met in early 1972, and Damazio Nazaré, from Guarulhos-SP who I had worked with at the record factory - two friends who helped me with some food and sympathy.
+Off the top of my head I remember Kuwenderson Walk, a young man from Bahia I had met in early 1972, and Damazio Nazaré, from Guarulhos-SP who I had worked with at the record factory in late winter 1971-1972; two friends who helped me with some food and sympathy.

 When Father's money-order finally arrived I rented me a room to have some privacy.
 I don't remember which place though.
 There's a fog in my mind when I try to recall details of those difficult days.
 It was June and it was stinking hot and muggy.
 Some days I waited for hours for Kuwenderson to knock off his cleaning job at Newark's Police Station so I could eat with him.
 He was a strange fellow.
 We had become friends in the bitter 71-72 winter.
 We were both into revolutionary politics.
 Kuwenderson was a Marxist-Leninist but conservative socially speaking.
 He could have easily lent me 50 or a 100 dollars to tide me over during that period but he was adamant in withholding cash.
 Like that song 'money's too tight to mention'...
 Brazilians in general buy you a meal but they never lend you money under any circumstances.